How Much Are Dental Crowns?2017-04-17

 Depending on what stevia or stevia product you choose, it may leave your food with a bitter taste.
 This is the main reason many people don’t like stevia.
 If you experience this, give it another go and try another stevia compound sugar substitute.
 Stevia is available as dried leaves, tablets, powder or as an extract.
 This sugar substitute contains zero calories and it also boasts active dental benefits.

-One laboratory study found that Rebaudioside A, a stevia compound, hindered the formation of plaque.
 You can also grow stevia yourself in small pots on your porch or balcony, or in your garden.
 If you opt for the natural route, all you have to do is dry the leaves for several weeks, then grind them into a fine powder and sprinkle them onto your sweet dishes.

 Friendly Dentistry is Fast, Welcoming and Ready to Meet You